balanced/balanced-docs/overview/rev1/overview/best-practices.rst

 tips to help guard against it.
 We recommend marketplaces take advantage of the following:

-.. cssclass:: list-noindent

-  - * Utilize customer verification.
+- Utilize customer verification.
 We highly recommended that you do not issue payouts to unverified customers.
 Refer to :ref:`resources.test-identity-verification`
-  - * Utilize AVS.
+- Utilize AVS.
 Refer to :ref:`resources.address-verification-service`
-  - * Utilize CVV.
+- Utilize CVV.
 Refer to :ref:`resources.card-verification-value`
-  - * Respond in a timely fashion to Balanced inquiries about chargebacks or suspicious transactions
+- Respond in a timely fashion to Balanced inquiries about chargebacks or suspicious transactions
-  - * Report fraud to support@balancedpayments.com.
+- Report fraud to support@balancedpayments.com.

 .. _best_practices.reducing-payout-delays: